winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

 The following code is an inital implementation of TaskList with api gateway and a redis db

-## New landuage and SDK features it introduces
+## New language and SDK features it introduces

 - [x] bring untyped
   - [x] bring external npm package (axios)